-After Europeans arrived, they were known during the colonial years to the French as the Iroquois League, and later as the Iroquois Confederacy, and to the English as the Five Nations.
+After Europeans arrived, they were known during the colonial years to the French as the Iroquois League, later as the Iroquois Confederacy, and to the English as the Five Nations.
 After 1722, they accepted the Tuscarora people from the Southeast into their confederacy and became known as the Six Nations.

 The Iroquois lived in longhouses, some of which extended more than the length of a football field.
-However, most of the structures ranged from 50 to 100 feet in length and from 15 to 20 feet in width.
-The interior was divided into equal size compartments which opened on a central passageway.
+However, most structures ranged from 50 to 100 feet in length and 15 to 20 feet in width.
+The interior was divided into equal size compartments, which opened on a central passageway.
 Each compartment sheltered one family so that as many as 20 families might live under one roof.
 At the ends of the building were separate rooms for storage and guest purposes.
 The occupants of the house were usually closely related by clan kinship.
 In the principal towns, the houses were compactly and regularly arranged and enclosed within strong palisades.

 Surrounding the villages were extensive cornfields and orchards.
 The tribes also cultivated squash, beans, and tobacco, and the women gathered wild roots, greens, berries, and nuts.
 The men hunted for game and fished.
-Their early weapons were the bow, knife, stone, and wooden clubs, and stone-headed lances.
+Their early weapons were the bow, knife, stone and wooden clubs, and stone-headed lances.
 They used shields made of rawhide or wickerwork.

 Each tribe had a women’s council which took the initiative in all matters of public importance, including the nomination of members of the chief’s council, which was made up of both hereditary chiefs and additional members chosen for their abilities.
 Fifty hereditary chiefs from all five tribes constituted the league council, which ratified the nominations made by the women’s council.

 In the summer, the people went mostly naked, with the men wearing only a decorated breechcloth with a belt worn around the waist.
-The basic item of women’s clothing was a skirt.
+The primary item of women’s clothing was a skirt.
 In the winter, they wore fringed buckskins, leggings, moccasins, and a robe or blanket.
-Clothing was adorned with moose-hair embroidery and decorated pouches for carrying personal items completed the costumes.
+Clothing was adorned with moose-hair embroidery, and decorated pouches for carrying personal items completed the costumes.
 The men carefully removed all facial hair and wore their hair in a Mohawk style.
 Tattoos were common for both sexes.

 Unlike most eastern Indians, the Iroquois were monogamists, but divorce was easy and frequent.
 The children always remained with the mother.

-These recurring raids prompted the French to help their Indian allies attack the Iroquois in 1609.
-At that time, Samuel de Champlain, a French trader, and explorer, was working to form better relations with the local native tribes, including the Huron and the Algonquin who lived in the area of the St. Lawrence River.
+These recurring raids prompted the French to help their Indian allies attacked the Iroquois in 1609.
+At that time, Samuel de Champlain, a French trader, and explorer, was working to form better relations with the local native tribes, including the Huron and the Algonquin, who lived in the area of the St. Lawrence River.
 These tribes demanded that Champlain help them in their war against the Iroquois, who lived further south.
 In the summer of 1609, Champlain set off with nine French soldiers and 300 natives to explore the Richelieu River.
 After having no encounters with the Iroquois, many of the men headed back, leaving Champlain with only two Frenchmen and 60 natives.

-Beginning in 1610 the Dutch established a series of seasonal trading posts on the Hudson and Delaware Rivers, including one on Castle Island at the eastern edge of Mohawk territory near present-day Albany.
+Beginning in 1610, the Dutch established a series of seasonal trading posts on the Hudson and Delaware Rivers, including one on Castle Island at the eastern edge of Mohawk territory near present-day Albany.

 This removed the Iroquois’ need to rely on the French and their allied tribes to travel through their lands to reach European traders.
-It also offered the opportunity to trade valuable goods, such as firearms, iron tools, and blankets in exchange for animal pelts.
+It also offered the opportunity to trade valuable goods, such as firearms, iron tools, and blankets, in exchange for animal pelts.
 The tribes then began large-scale hunting for furs.

 This soon led to stiff competition between the Iroquois and other neighboring tribes who supported the French.
-These included many of their traditional enemies such as the Huron and Neutral Confederacies, Tionontati, Erie, and Susquehannock.
+These included many of their traditional enemies, such as the Huron and Neutral Confederacies, Tionontati, Erie, and Susquehannock.

 By 1640, the beaver had largely disappeared from the Hudson Valley.
 The tribe, having become dependent upon the items they received in exchange for furs, began a campaign referred to as the Beaver Wars, in which they fought other tribes to expand the control of their lands and gain access to more fur-bearing game animals.

 Between 1648 and 1680, the Iroquois Confederacy drove out the Huron in 1649, the Shawnee, and Tionontati in 1650, the Neutral Nation in 1651, the Erie Tribe in 1657, the Conestoga in 1675, and the Susquehannock in 1680.
 Those who lived were incorporated into the Iroquois tribes.
-Considered one of the bloodiest series of conflicts in North America, these other tribes were pushed westward to the Mississippi River, or southward into the Carolinas.
+Considered one of the bloodiest conflicts in North America, these other tribes were pushed westward to the Mississippi River or southward into the Carolinas.

 During King William’s War of 1689-1697, they were allied with the English and fought with them again during Queen Anne’s War from 1702 to 1713.
-During this war, arrangements were made for three Mohawk chiefs and a Mahican chief to travel to London in 1710 to meet with Queen Anne in an effort to seal an alliance with the British.
+During this war, arrangements were made for three Mohawk chiefs and a Mahican chief to travel to London in 1710 to meet with Queen Anne to seal an alliance with the British.
 Queen Anne was so impressed by her visitors that she commissioned their portraits by court painter.
 The portraits are believed to be the earliest surviving oil portraits of Aboriginal peoples taken from life.

-The Iroquois Confederacy had a population of about 12,000 people at its peak in 1700.
+The Iroquois Confederacy had a population of about 12,000 at its peak in 1700.
 By that time, they had subdued all the principal Indian nations in the territory now comprised of New York, Delaware, Maryland, New Jersey, and Pennsylvania, and parts of Virginia, Kentucky, Ohio, Northern Tennessee, Illinois, Indiana, Michigan, New England, and southeast Canada.

 After the 1701 peace treaty with the French, the Iroquois remained mostly neutral.
-However, in the same year, they received £800 in goods from the British.
+However, the same year, they received £800 in goods from the British.

-After a series of successful operations against frontier settlements, led by the Mohawk leader Joseph Brant and his British allies, the United States reacted with vengeance.
+After a series of successful operations against frontier settlements led by the Mohawk leader Joseph Brant and his British allies, the United States reacted with a vengeance.
 In 1779, George Washington ordered Colonel Daniel Brodhead and General John Sullivan to lead expeditions against the Iroquois nations to “not merely overrun, but destroy,” the British-Indian alliance.
 The campaign successfully ended the ability of the British and Iroquois to mount any further significant attacks on American settlements.

 With the British defeated, the war ended in 1783.
 They gave up the Iroquois territory without consulting with the tribes, who were forced to relocate.
-At that time, most of the Iroquois moved to Canada where they were given land by the British.
+At that time, most of the Iroquois moved to Canada, where they were given land by the British.